cypress-io/cypress-documentation/content/guides/tooling/typescript-support.md

 #### Adding child or dual commands

-When you add a custom command with `prevSubject` Cypress will infer subject type automatically based on kind of specified `prevSubject`(s)
+When you add a custom command with `prevSubject`, Cypress will infer the subject type automatically based on the specified `prevSubject`.

 ```typescript
 // in cypress/support/index.ts